erdogant/bnlearn/docs/source/Structure learning.rst

 Chow-liu
 ''''''''''''''''''

-The Chow-Liu Algorithm is a specific type of score based approach.
+The Chow-Liu Algorithm is a Tree search based approach.
 The Chow-Liu algorithm finds the maximum-likelihood tree structure where each node has at most one parent.
 Note that here our score is simply the maximum likelihood, we do not need to penalize the complexity since we are already limiting complexity by restricting ourselves to tree structures[1].

 The algorithm has three steps: